-- Setting is a character defining feature. - Castle currently has 393 linear feet of areaway (recessed well), and 220 existing linear feet of apron (paving at grade). - Phase 1 determined that the Areaways and Window Wells (Locations and Dimensions) adversely affect the Castle's Setting and relationship with the ground plane. - Areaways, egress stairs, window wells, and their fall protection railings will be visible at the base of the Castle, and adversely affect the Setting. - Proposed finishes are intended to be neutral and utilitarian, and to not call undue attention to the new work. - Proposed finishes will not intensify the adverse effect. - Section 106 agreement document will include measures for consultation on physical mock-up to select the stucco finish colors.
+- Setting is a character defining feature. - Castle currently has 393' linear feet of areaway (recessed well), and 220' existing linear feet of apron (paving at grade). - Phase 1 determined that the Areaways and Window Wells (Locations and Dimensions) adversely affect the Castle's Setting and relationship with the ground plane. - Areaways, egress stairs, window wells, and their fall protection railings will be visible at the base of the Castle, and adversely affect the Setting. - Proposed finishes are intended to be neutral and utilitarian, and to not call undue attention to the new work. - Proposed finishes will not intensify the adverse effect.